 A Chief Residency in the Outpatient Services is offered as an elective in the PGY-4 year.
 The Chief Resident's work is divided between the OPTP and the Emory Psychopharmacology Clinic.
-There is also a psychotherapy track offered that begins in the PGY-3 year for those residents interested in advanced training in psychotherapy methods and research.
+There is a psychotherapy track offered that begins in the PGY-3 year for those residents interested in advanced training in psychotherapy methods and research.
 Residents may also choose to participate in didactic and clinical offerings through the Emory University Psychoanalytic Institute, which is housed within our department.
+Residents who have demonstrated a commitment to psychotherapy practice through deeper engagement and scholarly and service activities can earn a Psychotherapy Distinction at graduation.